-The Government has announced plans to change the way benefits are given to couples where there's an age gap between them.
+The way benefits are given to couples where there's an age gap between them has changed.
 Find out if this affects you and what you should do if it does.

-From 15 May 2019, couples where one person is over State Pension age while the other is under that age won’t be able to choose whether they claim Universal Credit or Pension Credit and pension-age Housing Benefit.
-Instead, both people will need to reach State Pension age before they can claim Pension Credit or Housing Benefit.
+As of 15 May 2019, mixed age couples (where one partner is over the State Pension age (SPA) and the other partner has not yet reached SPA) were no longer able to choose whether they claim Universal Credit or Pension Credit and pension age Housing Benefit.
+Instead, they can only claim Universal Credit until they both reach SPA.

 Are claims backdated if I apply after 15 May 2019?

-Yes, but only for 3 months.
-Claims made on or before 13 August 2019 can be backdated to before the rule change applies, provided you meet the entitlement conditions applicable on 14 May 2019.
+Claims made on or before 13 August 2019 may be backdated to before the rule change applied, provided you met the entitlement conditions applicable on 14 May 2019.

-I’m already claiming Pension Credit or Housing Benefit.
+I was claiming Pension Credit or Housing Benefit before 15 May 2019.
 Am I affected?

-If you're already claiming either of these benefits on 14 May 2019, you should not be affected.
+If you were already claiming these benefits on 15 May 2019, you should not be affected.
 However, if your circumstances change or you take a break from claiming, it might mean you have to claim Universal Credit instead.